 What is the least expensive place to live in Idaho?

 The cheapest place to live in Idaho is Burley.
-It offers one of the most affordable utilities in the state, which is 16.1% lower than the national average.
+Utilities here are highly affordable and around 16.1% lower than the national average.

 » 10 Cheapest Places to Live in Idaho: Find out the other cheapest places to live in Idaho.